bdsh-14/Recipes/README.md

 ## Introduction

 This project is a native iOS app that allows users to browse recipes for Dessert category.
+There are no external dependencies.
 The recipes are fetched from the following API - https://themealdb.com/api.php.
 There are 2 endpoints this app utilizes:
 - https://themealdb.com/api/json/v1/1/filter.php?c=Dessert for fetching the list of meals in the Dessert category.
 - https://themealdb.com/api/json/v1/1/lookup.php?i=MEAL_ID for fetching the meal details by its ID.